 - identifying and evaluating resource potential

-- resource development, management, and production
+- resource development, management, production, and reserves estimates

 - possible environmental concerns, such as physical hazards (e.g. hazardous mine openings), indoor radon, regional exposure to radiation from the mines, and point sources of possible contamination in areas of known mineral deposits.